ppy/osu-wiki/wiki/Glossary/en.md

 ### Drop and Droplet

-A Drop is an osu!catch element that gives a score of 100, equivalent to slidertickets in osu!standard, while Droplets give a score of 10, equivalent to the slidertrack in osu!standard.
+A Drop is an osu!catch element that gives a score of 100, equivalent to slider ticks in osu!standard, while Droplets give a score of 10, equivalent to the slider track in osu!standard.

-Missing a Drop breaks the player's combo, but missing a Droplet doesn't.
+Missing a Drop breaks the player's combo, but missing a Droplet does not.

-The visual difference between drops and droplets is that a Drop is twice as big as Droplets are.
+The visual difference between Drops and Droplets is that a Drop is twice as big as Droplets are.

 ### DS